***Official Political Discussion Thread***

 Member Mossadegh?
 Member Pinochet?

 It used to be that US chose who they wanted in power in other countries, but now Hillary has become Putin's Mossadegh and Drumpf his Shah instead.
 How the once mighty empire has fallen.
-Making it great again, though. :rofl:
+Making it great again, though. :rollin

 yup, and there's enough useful idiots in this country to make it happen.

-back to Square one for some of ya... :lol:
+back to Square one for some of ya... :lol

-Daily Caller huh? :nerd:
+Daily Caller huh?
+8o

 For a centrist, you sure do love those right-wing propaganda sites